-This provoked a recent study done in partnership between the School of Civil Engineering and Geoscience , Newcastle upon Tyne, and the Instituto Superior de Tecnologías y Ciencias Aplicadas (Superior Institute of Applied Science and Technology of Cuba).
+This provoked a recent study done in partnership between the School of Civil Engineering and Geoscience of Newcastle upon Tyne, in the U.K. and the Instituto Superior de Tecnologías y Ciencias Aplicadas (Superior Institute of Applied Science and Technology of Cuba).
 However, this failed to find the source of extra high-levels of antibiotic resistant gene levels in the water.

 It didn’t seem that the river needed the left-overs from the spiritual beliefs of the people who love it - and love it they do.

 The Almandares River has inspired many, including the Cuban poet Dulce María Loynáz.
 In a poem she calls the Almendares River the 'river with a musical name'.

 You can hear the relationship of river and person in her poem about it:

 I will not say